Ram Kapoor's Fans Thought Sakshi Tanwar Was His Real Wife & Gave Gautami Weird Looks!

 Ram & Gautami Approached For Nach Baliye

-Apparently, Ram and Gautami were approached for the dance reality show.
+Apparently, Ram and Gautami were approached for the dance-reality show.
 When asked about participating on Nach, Gautami said, "Well participating in reality shows, we haven't thought of.
 Also, we were offered Nach Baliye quite a few times.
 But every time they called us either Ram was busy or I was pregnant."

 Why They Didn't Do Nach?